 Online & Hub Resources

 A rich variety of online resources are available on WTC’s virtual learning environment, Moodle, and through the University of Chester’s databases.
 This includes books, articles, lecture notes, recorded lectures, and other resources.
-In addition, WTC has a collection of eBooks available to all students and each Hub has a library of books that are available to borrow.
+In addition, WTC has a collection of eBooks available to all students and each Hub has a library of books available to borrow.